tiki/.github/profile/README.md

 #### SDK(s)
 The primary method for using TIKI.
 Refer to platform-specific SDKs for supported features and docs.

+- **Android**: [tiki-sdk-android](https://github.com/tiki/tiki-sdk-android) - Dart SDK compiled to machine code combined with platform-specific storage and a native Kotlin API.
+Just add to your build.gradle.

+- **iOS**: [tiki-sdk-ios](https://github.com/tiki/tiki-sdk-ios) - Dart SDK compiled to machine code combined with platform-specific storage and a native Swift API.
+Just add to your podfile.

 - **Flutter**: [tiki-sdk-flutter](https://github.com/tiki/tiki-sdk-flutter) - Combines Dart SDK with Flutter-specific storage libs.
 Just add to your pubspec.

 - **Dart**: [tiki-sdk-dart](https://github.com/tiki/tiki-sdk-dart) - Core implementation including blockchain (assembler, validator, wallet, etc.), ownership minting, and consent handling.
 Used by Flutter, iOS, and Android SDKs.